List of Cites and Towns

 Independent monarchy in Asia with 24.9 million inhabitants (2005 estimate), covering a total area of 2,240,000 km˛ and divided into 13 provinces.
 The capital of Saudi Arabia is Riyadh, situated in the interior and very center of the country.

 About 5.8 million non-nationals also live in Saudi Arabia, making up 23% of the population.

 Saudi Arabia is by no means a democracy, power rests with the royal family.
-Abdullah ibn Abdulaziz as-Saud is king as well as prime minister.
-Several princes have great influence on politics of the nation, 5 out of 7 ministers of state are princes.
-There is minimal political freedom, and the royal family that effectively owns the country, is facing opposition groups that work on overthrowing them.
+Abdullah ibn Abdulaziz as-Saud is the king as well as prime minister.
+Several princes have a great influence on the politics of the nation, 5 out of 7 ministers of state are princes.
+There is minimal political freedom, and the royal family that effectively owns the country is facing opposition groups that work on overthrowing them.

 Vegetation is scant, consisting mostly of xerophytic herbs and shrubs.
 Animal life includes ibex, wildcats, baboons, wolves, and hyenas in the highlands.
 Small birds are found in the oases.

 Considering its economic potentials, Saudi Arabia performs poorly on the Human Development Index where it comes in as no. 59 of the 182 states that are ranked in the world, and only 8 among the MENA countries.
 On a scale with 1.000 as maximum, Saudi Arabia gains 0.843 points.